MROH9: Protein

 The dominant isoform protein that the MROH9 encodes is isoform 1, with a length of 861 amino acids.
 Table 1 displays some of the other common protein isoforms of the MROH9.

-Table 1: Information about the different isoforms of the MROH9 gene

-The isoforms of the MROH9 gene and their respective lengths and exon numbers.

 Domains

 Of the 11 MROH genes in the family, all of their respective proteins contain HEAT repeats, a type of protein structural motif made up of a short loop linking two alpha helices.
 HEAT repeats, structurally related to armadillo repeats, are known to form superhelical structures involved in intracellular transport.
 Protein isoform 1 encoded by the MROH9 gene has 5 HEAT regions and 2 HEAT repeats; the quantity of these vary across the different isoforms, as seen in the table.

 Structure

 The secondary structure of human MROH9 protein isoform 1 has 49 alpha helices with no apparent sheets or coils.
 The I-TASSER result displaying the tertiary structure with the highest probability score is pictured at the top of the page, and this structure was seen across orthologs, as well.